-These Chocolate Cheesecake Cupcakes start with my hands-down, shut-the-door, never-need-another, favourite, easy chocolate cupcake recipe.
+These chocolate cheesecake cupcakes start with my hands-down, shut-the-door, never-need-another, favourite, easy chocolate cupcake recipe.
 Phew!

 I rarely claim to have the best recipe for anything because, really, it’s a question of personal preference but, there, I said it!
 These are the best chocolate cupcakes you’ll ever have.
 Why?
 Let me count the ways;